Definition and Interpretation

 - occurring to a marked degree (severity).

-One requirement of establishing special education eligibility due to an emotional disturbance is that one or more of the five characteristics listed in the definition is present.
+One requirement of establishing special education eligibility due to an emotional disability is that one or more of the five characteristics listed in the definition is present.
 The definition further requires that the characteristics must have an adverse effect on educational performance, be exhibited for a long period of time and to a marked degree (i.e., frequent and intense).
 Eligibility determination should be based on evidence drawn from different environments and should take into account the student's developmental stage as well as environmental, cultural and linguistic factors.

 When considering the defining criteria of ED, the PPT must address the following questions: